kmgowda/SBK/README.md

-                     and/or Number of records per reader -size <arg>         Size of each message (event or record) -throughput <arg>   if > 0 , throughput in MB/s if 0 , writes 'events'
+                     and/or Number of records per reader -size <arg>         Size of each message (event or record) -throughput <arg>   if > 0 , throughput in MB/s if 0 , writes 'records'
                      if -1, get the maximum throughput -time <arg>         Number of seconds this SBK runs (24hrs by default) -version            Version